KhanSaifUllahKhan/Codeigniter-uploadify/README.md

 Codeigniter-uploadify
 =====================

-An implementation of uploadify with Codeigniter
+An implementation of uploadify in Codeigniter

 This is a full 2.1.2 install of Codeigniter with Uploadify 3.1 integrated into it.
 This is a fairly convoluted procedure that I didn't want to spend hours explaining on the Codeigniter forums, so I just made a fresh Codeigniter install and dumped the necessary stuff in.